varnish/Varnish-Cache/doc/sphinx/phk/varnish_does_not_hash.rst

-Typically, but not always, the key is a string and the index is a (smallish) integer, and the job of the hash-function is to squeeze the key into the integer, without loosing any of the entropy.
+Typically, but not always, the key is a string and the index is a (smallish) integer, and the job of the hash-function is to squeeze the key into the integer, without losing any of the entropy.

-Needless to say, the more entropy you have to begin with, the more of it you can afford to loose, and loose some you almost invariably will.
+Needless to say, the more entropy you have to begin with, the more of it you can afford to lose, and lose some you almost invariably will.

 There are two families of hash-functions, the fast ones, and the good